spencertipping/catastrophe/README.md

 # Catastrophe tracing debugger

 Catastrophe is a tracing non-interactive debugger for Javascript.
 It works by recording every step of a function's execution and then allowing you to query the trace to find problems.
-Note that this is not a fast library; on my netbook it takes more than 30 seconds to annotate a minified jQuery without pretracing.
+Note that this is not a fast library; on my netbook it takes more than 30 seconds to annotate a minified jQuery without pretracing (though it takes just a few seconds on a real machine).

 ## Implementation status